 The heist described by the cab-man Frederick Hugo was as absurd as it was elaborate.
 Whilst en-route to pick up a fare he was flagged down buy four men – two sailors and two civilians.
 Toplis was the first to step forward and asked the driver if he was engaged.
 Hugo replied that he was, but had half an hour to spare if the trip was local.
 Toplis said he would need the car for a couple of hours, and accepted the driver’s offer to pick them up at the Tramway Centre an hour or so later.
 The men met him there and entered the cab, giving him instructions to drive to RAF Filton.
 As they approached the aerodrome near Patchway Bridge, Toplis directed him down a country lane where they arrived at Hempton Farmhouse in Almondsbury, some two miles from the base.
 At the side entrance the men hopped out, and instructed the Hugo to wait.
 After 30 minutes, the cab-man started complaining of the long wait and indicated his intention to leave.
 In an effort to stall him, Toplis made some light conversation about the car.
 What kind of engine did it have?
 Was it easy to drive?
 The chap they had come to collect was having a cup of tea, and wouldn’t be long.
 A full half hour went by.

 Seeing the driver’s frustration with the continued delays and a stream of flimsy excuses, the gang directed him to a nearby hotel, and all four went inside for a drink.
 A little time later they returned to the farmhouse and it was here that the attack took place.
-The driver was subdued with chloroform and then coshed on the back of the head, the gang making off for Newport.
+The driver was subdued with chloroform and then coshed on the back of the head, the gang making off for Newport with the car.

 Reports would emerge a few months later of a plot by the Irish Self Determination League to drive taxis packed with explosives into Whitehall.
-Murphy had already lied to the navy, giving Manchester as his place of birth when he had, in actual fact, been born in Ireland.
 According to a Home Office Intelligence report dated February 12 1920, over 500 members of the Irish Self Determination League were currently active in the South Wales area and trouble was brewing.
-Support was strongest in nearby Newport at a branch controlled by Richard Crowley and in Longsight, Manchester by Liam McMahon who had helped co-ordinate the conveyance of IRA leader Eamon de Valera from Sheffield to Manchester the previous year (Liam McMahon, Bureau of Military History, 1913-1921, WS0274).
+Support was strongest in nearby Newport at a branch controlled by Richard Crowley and in Longsight in Manchester by Liam McMahon.
+In a plot as complex as it was audacious, it McMahon was who had helped co-ordinate the escape and transportation of IRA leader Eamon de Valera from Lincoln Prison to Manchester the previous year.
+Passing through Sheffield he was assisted by members of a co-operative group operating in Norton (Liam McMahon, Bureau of Military History, 1913-1921, WS0274).

 Word on the ground was that some kind of action was being planned for St Patrick’s Day in ten days time.
-Further Home Office reports were describing the ‘temper’ as ‘ugly’ and warnings to that effect would have been circulated among Police.
-A few minor raids had been launched on aerodromes on Ireland, so the trip to RAF Filton is likely to have aroused suspicion once the gang had been caught, heaping further pressure on Toplis to stay north.
+Further Home Office reports were describing the ‘temper’ as ‘ugly’ and warnings to that effect were being circulated among Police.
+A few minor raids had been launched on aerodromes on Ireland, so the trip to RAF Filton is likely to have aroused suspicion once the gang had been caught, heaping further pressure on Toplis to escape north to Scotland.

-As far vigilance was concerned, the Police and the press needed little encouragement, as the weekly ‘scare bulletin’ compiled by Director of Intelligence Sir Basil Thomson, was doing a consummate job of subsidizing national paranoia.
+As far vigilance was concerned, the Police and the press needed little encouragement, as the weekly ‘scare bulletin’ compiled by Director of Intelligence Sir Basil Thomson, was doing a consummate job of subsidizing national paranoia all on its own.
 Two parallel threats were emerging in Britain: Communism and Irish Republicanism.
-The intelligence may been speculative, the tone may have been alarmist but the Report on the Revolutionary Organisations of Great Britain, cheerfully distributed by former Secret Service man and Under Secretary of State John Baird, was forging all the fear and loathing necessary to defeat the Green and Red Armies.
-A government white paper revealed that Fenian parliamentary candidate, Patrick McGartan had made a secret trip to Moscow to negotiate a treaty between the Soviets and the as yet unrecognized Irish Republic.
+The intelligence may been speculative, the tone may have been alarmist but the weekly Report on the Revolutionary Organisations of Great Britain, cheerfully distributed by former Secret Service man and Under Secretary of State John Baird, was producing all the fear and loathing necessary to defeat the Green and Red Armies.
+And there was no shortage of support from Lord Chief Justice of Northern Ireland Sir Denis Henry.
+A government white paper, commissioned by Henry, revealed that Fenian parliamentary candidate, Patrick McGartan had made a secret trip to Moscow to negotiate a treaty between the Soviets and the as yet unrecognized Irish Republic.
 The trip was alleged to have been made during the latter half of May 1920 and if true, would have been the first tangible sign of ‘intercourse’ between the Bolsheviks and Sinn Fein (Intercourse Between Bolshevism and Sinn Fein, Parliamentary Papers, Session 1921, Vol. XXIX, p.489) .